The-Politico/interactive-news-developer-guide/meetings.md

 ### Sit-down/stand-up

-Ever Monday at 11 a.m., we'll start the week with a "sit-down/stand-up."
+Every Monday at 11 a.m., we'll start the week with a "sit-down/stand-up."

 This is our only regular formal meeting designed to be inherently flexible and aggressively to-the-point.